abdllhh/dermavision/README.md

 # dermavision

 ## Overview
 Derma Vision is an AI-powered skin disease classifier that helps users identify potential skin conditions through image analysis.
+I used the ResNet-34 Model, fine-tuned it on the DermNet dataset with 23 classes and 19,500 images.
+The number of classes were reduced to 6, using the confusion matrix, to increase model accuracy in real time applications to 91%.
+A user interface was made using HTML/CSS and Flask API was used as a bridge between the user-interface and model at the backend.

 # Derma Vision - Skin Disease Classifier